Mortgage Loan Closing | Closing Estimate

 For the most part, your role at closing is to review and sign the numerous documents associated with a mortgage loan.
 The closing agent should explain the nature and purpose of each one and give you and/or your attorney an opportunity to check them before signing.
 A brief description of the major documents may help you understand their purpose and significance.

 This form is required by Federal law and is prepared by the closing agent.
 It provides the details of the sale transaction including the sale price, amount of financing, loan fees and charges, pro ration of real estate taxes, amounts due to and from buyer and seller and funds due to third parties such as the selling real estate agent.
-It must be signed by both buyer and seller and becomes a part of the lender's permanent loan file;
+It must be signed by both buyer and seller and becomes a part of the lender's permanent loan file.
+Compare the costs on the closing statement with the Closing Estimate you received before closing.

 If your loan is greater than 80 percent of the value of the property, you will have to pay for mortgage insurance that protects the lender in case you default.
 One year's premium will usually run .5 percent to .75 percent of the loan amount.